feac80/RESTful-API/README.md

     "password":"1234567Tt@"
      }
 ```

+Rules:
+name: Optional
+      Maxlength: 40 characters
+  },
+email: Is required
+valid format:  It expects at least
+               1 special character !#$@%&?
+	       1 letter
+	       1 digit
+	       the length should be between 6-15 characters.
+	       The sequence of the characters is not important.
+	       Matches: 1234567Tt@
+               Non-Matches
+               Tt122 | 1tdfy34564646T*

+     :
+password: Is required
   <_If making a post request, what should the body payload look like?
 URL Params rules apply here too._>

 * **Success Response:**